dynafa/varroa_mite_detector/README.md

 If using a GPU:
 1. Ensure relevant Nvidia drivers are installed.
-2. Update requirements.txt to tensorflow-gpu==1.14.0
+2. Update requirements.txt to "tensorflow-gpu==1.14.0"
-3. Make sure to allow GPU memory growth in code
+3. Make sure to allow GPU memory growth in code (see "GPU Issues")

 Copy and paste the following into a bash script file:
 ```bash